Their size ranges from 14 to 17 inches. And a mini Goldendoodle full grown can weigh anywhere from 26 to 35 pounds.

 Are puppies immediately available without a waiting list?
 This is also a warning sign.

+A responsible breeder will provide a healthy environment for their dogs.
 They will be happy to show you where the dogs live and introduce you to the puppy’s parents and siblings.

 Ask questions about breeding practices and the puppy’s background.

 They should ask you questions about your family and why you want this type of puppy.
 Reputable breeders want to make sure they’re selling to responsible dog owners.

 Raising A Mini Goldendoodle Puppy

 When all is said and done, raising a puppy of any breed or mix is a big responsibility!